Blog

 For ICANN's current position on WHOIS data redaction and the GNSO's ongoing policy review, see ICANN's WHOIS Policy Framework

-Historical WHOIS data fills a gap that current WHOIS records cannot: it shows who controlled a domain before the record you see today, which registrar held it, and when it changed hands.
-For investigations, brand disputes, and domain acquisition decisions, that historical context is often the difference between a dead end and a complete picture.
+Historical WHOIS data fills a gap that current WHOIS records cannot.
+It shows who controlled a domain before the record you see today, which registrar held it, and when it changed hands.
+For investigations, brand disputes, and domain acquisition decisions, that historical context often determines whether an investigation reaches a complete picture or stalls.

 ExpiredDomains.net does not offer any API to integrate its services into customer infrastructure.
 To access expired or deleted domain names via an API, you would need to rely on scraping or third‑party providers.